 This prospectus is part of a registration statement that we filed with the SEC.
-Under this shelf registration statement, we may offer and sell any combination of our common stock, preferred stock, stockholder rights, warrants, debt securities, depositary shares, and units in one or more offerings.
-This prospectus provides you with a general description of the securities we may offer.
-Each time we offer to sell securities under this shelf registration statement, we will provide a prospectus supplement that will contain specific information about the terms of that offering.
+Under this shelf registration statement, we and/or any selling security holders may offer and sell any combination of our common stock, preferred stock, stockholder rights, warrants, debt securities, depositary shares, and units in one or more offerings.
+This prospectus provides you with a general description of the securities we and/or any selling security holders may offer.
+Each time we and/or any selling security holders offer to sell securities under this shelf registration statement, we will provide a prospectus supplement that will contain specific information about the terms of that offering.
 The prospectus supplement may add, update or change information contained in this prospectus.
-Before you buy any of our securities, it is important for you to consider the information contained in this prospectus supplement together with additional information described under the heading "Where You Can Find More Information."
+Before you buy any of our securities, it is important for you to consider the information contained in this prospectus and the applicable prospectus supplement together with additional information described under the heading "Where You Can Find More Information."